 Each summer Prof. Yu takes students on a unique six week summer field course.
 In 2005, Prof. Yu and Jennifer Lau took students from classes at UBC and UCLA on a course comparing Asian migration and its effects on Vancouver and Los Angeles.
 Entitled “Eating Our Way from Vancouver to LA,” the course focused on food and restaurants as a way of understanding cultural change.
 In the summer of 2007, Prof. Yu took UBC students on a joint field course with University Scholar Program students from the National University of Singapore.
 Entitled “Eating Our Way Across Southeast Asia,” the 20 UBC and NUS students, along with Jennifer Lau and fellow UBC Professor emeritus Graham Johnson, literally ate their way through Hong Kong, Guangzhou, Singapore, Malacca, and Kuala Lumpur.
 The summers of 2009 and 2010 saw students from UBC and from NUS each spending two weeks in Vancouver and Singapore in group research projects comparing the two cities, and of course sampling the other city’s cuisine.
 Watch a film made by the students examining how the two cities have dealt with their historic “Chinatown” districts.
 In May-June of both 2012 and 2013, Prof. Yu and Wendy Phung took a set of students on an exchange with Hong Kong University, and with Alyssa Leung and Joanna Yang repeated the program in the summers of 2014 and 2015.
 In May of 2016, Prof. Yu along with Joanna Yang, Belle Cheung, and Zoe Lam organized a unique exchange class with students from UBC and Chinese University of Hong Kong, with UBC students visiting the UNESCO World Heritage Site in Kaiping, Guangdong, China.
 Click here.

 Prof. Yu and Prof. Peter Ward were co-investigators in a SSHRC funded project involving the creation of a digital database of the approximately 96,000 Chinese Canadians who paid the discriminatory Head Tax between 1885-1923.
 This project involved student research assistants Jason Chan, Mary Chan, Denise Wong, and PhD student Feng Zhang.
 This database enables Chinese Canadians whose ancestors were Head Tax payers to search digitally for their records.
-The fully searchable datable can now be found at Chinese Canadian Stories.
+The fully searchable database can now be found at UBC cIRcle.

 Read more about the Chinese Head Tax Digitization project in a story by Lisa Stedman of the Vancouver Courier from September 29, 2006 and an essay written by Prof. Yu for Library Archives Canada’s online collection on Chinese Canadian history.
 See one of the results of a Geographic Information Systems project undertaken by Edith Tam, Maria Ho, and Jeremy Alexander students of Prof. Sally Hermansen of UBC Geography.
 Prof. Hermansen’s students mapped the destinations of Chinese Head Tax Payers between 1910 and 1923.